AresMUSH/aresmush/game/plugins/fs3skills/help/index.md

 ---
 # FS3 Skills

 This game uses the FS3 skills system, Third Edition.
-The complete rulebook can be found here:  http://www.aresmush.com/fs3/fs3-3.
+The complete rulebook can be found online: [FS3 Player's Guide](http://www.aresmush.com/fs3/fs3-3).
 This is a quick reference for the commands for setting and using your character's abilities.

 ## Topics